 - Each of the remaining unserved communities has been offered a temporary 250 Megabit per second (Mbps) wireless hotspot, which will allow them to increase wireless broadband access for residents and students impacted by COVID-19 restrictions.

-- ISPs that participate in this program must offer the service free of any monthly charge to an eligible community, which will be offered until September 1, 2020.
+- ISPs that participate in this program must offer the service free of any monthly charge to an eligible community, which will be offered until the end of 2020.

 With the support of the Massachusetts Broadband Institute at MassTech, KCST reached out to local ISPs to offer the temporary wireless hotspot services in the unserved communities that do not yet have a completed Last Mile broadband network.